-Some days I wonder if someone has put the EDW Release Train on a list of "must see" tourist attractions in Melbourne.
+Some days I wonder if someone has put the EDW Release Train on a list of "must-see" tourist attractions in Melbourne.
 We have a least two tour groups a month come and visit us to see how we have gone about scaling agile using the Scaled Agile Framework (SAFe).
-Some visitors are from within our company, others are from other IT shops in Melbourne, interstate or even occasionally from the US.
-Many of our local visitors are at the beginning of their agile journey and they always ask “Where should we start?".
-The answer, of course, is start where you are; which is exactly what we did.
+Some visitors are from within our company; others are from other IT shops in Melbourne, interstate or even occasionally from the US.
+Many of our local visitors are at the beginning of their agile journey, and they always ask, "Where should we start?".
+The answer, of course, is to start where you are, which is precisely what we did.

 Our implementation of SAFe occurred shortly following an organisational restructure in which I had been appointed to lead a newly formed organisation that was the amalgamation of three interwoven groups: two Program Management functions and a Solution Design & Build team that supplied people to the programs.
 These groups were also augmented with an outsourced offshore build and test capability.
 This newly consolidated EDW delivery organisation operated under multiple SDLCs - ranging from agile to waterfall, depending on which group was executing the delivery effort.
 For the sake of everyone's sanity, my first order of business was to settle on a single SDLC.

 Having had some exposure to improvements in business outcomes enabled by more agile delivery approaches, I was keen to move all EDW delivery in this direction.
-As I have talked about in previous posts, I was concerned about our ability to coordinate across multiple teams and after reading Dean Leffingwell's Scaling Software Agility, I decided to transform my multi-SDLC organisation into a single Agile Release Train.
-To do this, I needed the leadership of my new team to buy in to the concept.
+As discussed in previous posts, I was concerned about our ability to coordinate across multiple teams.
+After reading Dean Leffingwell's Scaling Software Agility, I decided to transform my multi-SDLC organisation into a single Agile Release Train.
+To do this, I needed the leadership of my new team to buy into the concept.

 Today the Pipeline Services team is headed up by a Program Portfolio Manager and consists of four Project Portfolio Managers and a couple of System Specialists.
-For a more detailed understanding of how the Project Manager role evolved into that of a Project Portfolio Manager check out my earlier post: What Happens to Project Managers When You Implement SAFe?.
-I realise that on paper Pipeline Services could easily be confused with a traditional PMO.
+For a more detailed understanding of how the Project Manager role evolved into that of a Project Portfolio Manager, check out my earlier post: What Happens to Project Managers When You Implement SAFe?
+I realise that on paper, Pipeline Services could easily be confused with a traditional PMO.
 This is not our intent.
 Unlike a traditional PMO, this team’s mission is to provide services to the development teams and not to manage or govern them.
 Another of our early mistakes was allowing the Pipeline team to push epics to specific delivery teams of their choosing.
-Over time we have transitioned to a model where by the Pipeline team showcase their work (ready to discover epics) to their product owner (development services).
-The Feature teams can then pull the priority features into their rolling four iteration plan as required.
-We still don't have this practice as smooth as I would like it to be, with organisational politics often creating situations where work allocation begins to look a lot more like push than pull, however we are committed to continually refining the process.
+Over time we have transitioned to a model whereby the Pipeline team showcase their work (ready-to-discover epics) to their product owner (development services).
+The Feature teams can pull the priority features into their rolling four-iteration plan as required.
+We still don't have this practice as smooth as I would like it to be, with organisational politics often creating situations where work allocation begins to look a lot more like a push than pull; however, we are committed to continually refining the process.

 Development Services is led by a blended Development Manager / Release Train Engineer and is the home of our six feature teams.
-For us the Release Train Engineer (RTE) role as articulated in SAFe has never really emerged.
-Instead the responsibilities have been split across the three services leads, leading some folks to see me as the RTE!
-In the case of the Development Services Manager, he is the facilitator of our cut down version of PSI planning and our adaptation of scrum of scrums (from the Cocktail Party in Henrik Kniberg's Lean from the Trenches).
+For us, the Release Train Engineer (RTE) role, as articulated in SAFe, has never really emerged.
+Instead, the responsibilities have been split across the three services leads, leading some folks to see me as the RTE!
+In the case of the Development Services Manager, he is the facilitator of our cut-down version of PI planning and our adaptation of scrum of scrums (from the Cocktail Party in Henrik Kniberg's Lean from the Trenches).
 He leads the train’s continuous improvement effort, drives the adoption of engineering practices and coordinates the train’s approach to communities of practice (based on the Chapters model from Henrik Kniberg and Anders Ivarsson's paper Scaling Agile @ Spotify).
-The Pipeline Services lead and her team look after the bulk of the other RTE responsibilities including facilitating prioritisation, escalation of impediments outside the control of the development teams, managing risk and formal epic status reporting (where required).
+The Pipeline Services lead and her team look after the bulk of the other RTE responsibilities, including facilitating prioritisation, escalation of impediments outside the control of the development teams, managing risk and formal epic status reporting (where required).

-One of the more unusual and potentially controversial aspects of the Development Services structure is alignment of the Scrum Master role with line management accountability for their teams.
-While this may not sit comfortably with many agilists, for us it has been a significant improvement to our prior state and provided better support to our people.
-While we have experimented with the size and shape of our feature teams over time, for now we have landed on eight being the right size - a Scrum Master, a Technical Lead, a Test Specialist and five T-shaped developers.
-It is worth noting that reducing team size was a key enabler for growing T-shaped developers, as the non-homogeneous nature of the work required by the feature teams meant that teams needed developers to work outside their specialisations in order to meet their delivery commitments.
+One of the more unusual and potentially controversial aspects of the Development Services structure is aligning the Scrum Master role with line management accountability for their teams.
+While this may not sit comfortably with many agilists, for us, it has been a significant improvement to our prior state and provided better support to our people.
+While we have experimented with the size and shape of our feature teams over time, we have landed on eight being the right size - a Scrum Master, a Technical Lead, a Test Specialist and five T-shaped developers.
+It is worth noting that reducing team size was a key enabler for growing T-shaped developers, as the non-homogeneous nature of the work required by the feature teams meant that teams needed developers to work outside their specialisations to meet their delivery commitments.

-It has been almost two years since we launched the EDW Agile Release Train and I think it would be fair to say that we have been through an extraordinary amount of change.
-Today we still have the three service orientated groups and the transition of the less mature agile teams into this structure was completed well over a year ago.
-Whilst the names and purpose of the groups has stayed the same, in true agile fashion the specifics of their makeup and responsibilities have evolved over time.
-I think it would be fair to say that giving the groups service orientated names has not always resulted in service orientated behaviours.
+It has been almost two years since we launched the EDW Agile Release Train, and I think it would be fair to say that we have been through an extraordinary amount of change.
+Today we still have the three service-orientated groups, and the transition of the less mature agile teams into this structure was completed well over a year ago.
+Whilst the names and purpose of the groups have stayed the same, in a true agile fashion, the specifics of their makeup and responsibilities have evolved.
+I think it would be fair to say that giving the groups service-orientated names has not always resulted in service-orientated behaviours.
 Breaking the traditional mindsets of all three groups has been a challenge and continues to be an area of focus for me in fostering our culture of servant leadership.

-Whatever approach you choose to take in structuring your release train, keep Dean's words top of mind: "We must constantly be aware that it is our people who actually do all the value-added work.” and consider how your organisation will support your people.
+Whatever approach you choose to take in structuring your release train, keep Dean's words top of mind: "We must constantly be aware that it is our people who actually do all the value-added work."
+Consider how your organisation will support your people.